 Q. Can I visit the UF Law campus

 A. Tours and class visits for prospective and admitted students can be scheduled Monday-Friday when classes are in session.
 Members of the law school’s Student Recruitment Team (SRT) host a 30 minute walking tour.
-Additionally, the Levin College of Law hosts an Admitted Students Day in April, as well as two information sessions for prospective applicants in the fall and spring.
+Additionally, the Levin College of Law hosts an Admitted Students Day in April, as well as information sessions for prospective applicants in the fall and spring.
 For more information visit: www.law.ufl.edu/admissions/

 Alumni & Employment